 Elementary School at CCS

-The elementary years are foundational in establishing the biblical world view that Christian education provides.
-Elementary school at CCS is life-building, heart-growing, and fun!
-A school-wide Bible memory program starts at the elementary level with age-appropriate passages assigned throughout the school year.
-Bible instruction occurs at every grade level with opportunity to integrate biblical truth and apply biblical principles in a variety of settings throughout the school day.
+The elementary years are foundational in establishing the biblical worldview that Christian education provides.
+Elementary school at CCS is life-building, heart-growing, relationship connecting, brain-stretching, and fun!
+A school-wide Bible memory program starts at the elementary level in first grade with age-appropriate passages assigned throughout the school year.
+Bible instruction occurs at every grade level with opportunities to integrate biblical truth and apply biblical principles in a variety of settings throughout the school day.

-Elementary students experience a comprehensive literacy program with the integration of language arts including phonics, guided reading, and book studies.
-Differentiated instruction in math with a focus on mastering the basic facts challenges students at every level.
+Elementary students experience a comprehensive literacy program with the integration of language arts including phonics, grammar, differentiated word study and guided reading, and book studies.
+Whole and small group instruction in math with a focus on mastering the basic facts challenges students at every level.
 Elementary teachers emphasize hands-on projects and classroom presentations.

 Elementary teachers look for ways to encourage multi-age interaction and cooperative class experiences.
-Fourth and fifth graders participate in Adventure Days where subjects are integrated with a focus on a topic chosen especially for that week.
-The week ends with a showcase to which families are invited to come and view the accomplishments of the students.
+In the late winter, the elementary participates in the experiences and festivities of Jr. Cougar Week.
+This is an educational and fun-filled week of special learning, projects, and activities in Bible, science, and/or social studies for kindergarten through third grade.
+Also during this week, the fourth and fifth graders participate in Adventure Days where subjects are integrated with a focus on a topic chosen especially for that week.
+The week concludes with a showcase to which all the families are invited to come and view the accomplishments of Jr. Cougars big and small.

-Elementary academics, K-5, are complemented by specific instruction in art, music, Spanish, and physical education.
-Third through fifth grade students receive computer instruction.
-Each music class is given the opportunity to perform as a part of the school-wide Christmas program.
-As the elementary choir, fourth and fifth grade students also enjoy presenting a musical or concert each spring.
+To help our Jr. Cougars begin to explore and discover their God-given and unique gifts, talents, and interests, elementary academics K-5, are complemented by specific instruction in art, music, Spanish, and physical education.
+Third through fifth grade students also receive computer instruction.
+Each elementary music class is given the opportunity to bring honor and glory to our Lord and Savior, Jesus Christ, by participating and performing in the annual school-wide Christmas program.
+Additionally, As the elementary choir, fourth and fifth grade students along with Jr. Cougars in kindergarten through grade three as supporting musicians, also enjoy presenting a musical or concert each spring.

-Through our Music Conservatory, students have the opportunity to take individual or small-group instrumental lessons during the school day.
-A school band is available for interested students.
-Several performances are scheduled during the school year.
+Through our Music Conservatory, students have the opportunity to take individual or small-group instrumental lessons before, during, or after school.
+A melodious school band is an offering available for interested instrumentalists.
+Several instrumental performances are scheduled during the school year for students to demonstrate and share their musical talents and abilities.

-Some extra-curricular activities for elementary students include soccer and basketball clinics, Science Explorers, Jr. Cougars Running Club as well as other offerings unique to each academic year.
+Other extra-curricular activities for elementary students could include soccer and basketball clinics, Science Explorers, Jr. Cougars Running Club as well as other offerings unique to each academic year.

-A field day at the end of the year provides the students with the opportunity to have fun and to demonstrate physical skills developed throughout the year.
+A school-wide field day at the end of the year provides the students with the opportunity to have a blast and to practice physical skills developed throughout the year as well as experience some God-honoring, positive, and friendly competition.

 Elementary Mission and Service